Buck Scholarship

+History and administration

 Eva Buck, wife of former United States congressman Frank H. Buck, started the foundation as the Solano Foundation in 1989 and chose the first two scholarship recipients.
 After her death the following year, it was renamed to honor her and her husband, and its headquarters moved to the 1891 Frank H. Buck house in Vacaville, California, the congressman's childhood home.
 The foundation's mission was to support education in all of its aspects.

+Eligibility and scope

 The scholarships were awarded to approximately twelve to fifteen students a year chosen from the six counties included in the congressional district represented by Buck in the 72nd through 76th United States Congresses (1932-1942): Contra Costa, Napa, Sacramento, San Joaquin, Solano, and Yolo.
 As of 2008, the Buck Foundation was providing scholarship support to more than 259 students attending colleges and universities throughout the United States, as well as in other countries.

 The foundation ceased operations in 2016.
+Buck Scholar alumni founded the Buck Scholars Association in 2008, a nonprofit that has run the Buck Fellows Program for Northern California high school students since 2014.